 And if you’re an investor, all accounts are attached to the TD Ameritrade platform.
-And as luck would have it, they recently changed their fee structure, and all stock trades now cost $0.00.
-So whether your looking to save or invest with your HSA, how can you go wrong with Lively?
+And as luck would have it, TD Ameritrade recently changed their fee structure, and all stock trades now cost $0.00.
+So whether you’re looking to save or invest with your HSA, how can you go wrong with Lively?

 The Rest of the Best Spending HSAs

 Using our metrics of maintenance fees, interest rates, and potentially a debit card, here are the best HSAs for spending:

 BMO Harris Health Savings Account